 Moreover, OMVIC is structured around 4 areas of service with the aim of protecting the public interest:

-The registration process includes careful screening of all applicants.
-In order to be registered, all applicants must meet the requirements stipulated in the MVDA.
-Registrations are valid for a limited time and renewals are conditional on registrants having operated with honesty, integrity, financial responsibility and in accordance with the law.
+The registration process includes a careful screening of all applicants.
+To be registered, all applicants must meet the Motor Vehicle Dealers Act (MVDA) requirements.
+Registrations are valid for a limited time, and renewals are conditional on registrants for the OMVIC license having operated with honesty, integrity, financial responsibility and in accordance with the law.

 Inspections are conducted to examine business locations and to verify that books and records are properly maintained.
-Investigations are launched in situations where non-compliance is suspected and prosecutions may occur as a result.
+Investigations are launched when non-compliance is suspected, and prosecutions may occur.

 OMVIC handles disputes between consumers and dealers or between dealers themselves.
-The goal is to assist the parties involved to achieve a negotiated solution in order to avoid recourse to the courts.
+The goal is to assist the parties involved in achieving a negotiated solution to avoid recourse to the courts.

 4) Public awareness and professional standards